ToeiRei/Keymaster/CONTRIBUTING.md

 1. Create a new branch for your feature or bugfix from the `main` branch.
 Please use a descriptive branch name (e.g., `feat/add-new-widget`, `fix/login-bug`).
 2. Make your changes.
 Adhere to the Coding Guidelines below.
-3. Add or update tests for your changes.
+3. Test your changes to confirm they work as intended.
 4. Ensure your code is well-documented.
 5. Commit your changes using the Commit Message Convention.
 6. Push your branch to your fork and open a Pull Request to the main Keymaster repository.